These Cheesecake Cookies are so creamy and tender. It’s a delicious cookie that’s not too sweet but totally addictive!

 - In a separate, medium-sized bowl, whisk together the flour, baking powder and salt.
 Gradually add the dry ingredients to the butter mixture and stir just until incorporated.
 Do not over-mix.

-- Drop by rounded tablespoons onto the prepared baking sheets; batter will be sticky.
+- Drop by rounded tablespoons onto the prepared baking sheets about 2 inches apart; batter will be sticky. *You can put the batter in the fridge for 10-20 minutes to help it firm up a bit.

 - Bake at 350 degrees for 10-11 minutes.
 Cookies should be light in color, not browned, and just starting to brown on the bottom. *Length of baking time may vary from oven to oven.

-- Cool cookies on the baking rack for a few minutes before transferring to a wire rack to cool completely.
+- Cool cookies on the baking sheet for a few minutes before transferring to a wire rack to cool completely.

 - If desired, sprinkle with powdered sugar or dip in chocolate once cooled.